 The Bali bra comes in 54 beautiful colors and has special knit-in zones for extra support.
 The seamless 4-way stretch fabric accommodates fluctuations in breast size easily.

-What I don’t like about wire-free bras for nursing
+What I don’t like about wireless bras for nursing

 - It’s not as convenient to breastfeed with a regular bra compared to a nursing bra, especially in public.
-You can’t just pop a boob out from underneath.
+You can’t just pop a breast out from underneath.